 If, however, you’re resolution-ready, move on to number 2 on this list.

 Before you start writing down your list of resolutions, think about the perspective you’ve crafted them from in the past.
 Often people think about their own self-improvement in negative terms.
 For instance, it’s common to think something like “I want to lose weight because I don’t like the way I look.”
 But starting from a negative place provides a shaky motivational foundation.
 Instead, reframe your resolutions with a positive spin: “I’d like to improve on some healthy eating habits I picked up this past year.”
 Or, “If I lose some weight, I’ll be more comfortable being active with my kids, and that’s important to me.”
 By switching your perspective, you might find you’ll stick to your resolutions longer.

 Traditionally, resolutions are seen as actions to take—things we need or have to do.
 They often have to do with being more productive or otherwise improving yourself.
 It’s a lot of pressure to add to your plate.
 What if you tried the reverse approach and resolved to make time and space to step back and engage in a little self-care?
-Instead of resolving to keep the house more clean, exercise more, or get to inbox zero, resolve instead to schedule alone time every week; to spend an extra hour doing nothing; or to finally take a vacation.
+Instead of resolving to keep the house cleaner, exercise more, or get to inbox zero, resolve instead to schedule alone time every week; to spend an extra hour doing nothing, or to finally take a vacation.

 Let’s face it, if you’ve had “finally clean out the garage” on your list of resolutions for the past five years and it still hasn’t gotten done, it probably won’t this year either.
 This year, give yourself permission to stop making promises to yourself that you aren’t really interested in keeping.
 Releasing that pressure makes space for a new resolution—one that means more to you—while allowing you to let go of the stress of something that feels unfinished.